Mauin/RxFingerprint/README.md

 - Authenticate your users with their fingerprint
 - Encrypt and decrypt their data with fingerprint authentication

+RxFingerprint supports both the (now deprecated) `FingerprintManager` and the new `FingerprintDialog` introduced with Android P. Devices running Android P and above will use the `FingerprintDialog` implementation.
+Older devices supporting fingerprint sensors will use the old `FingerprintManager` implementation.

-Learn more about the Android Fingerprint APIs at <a href="https://developer.android.com/about/versions/marshmallow/android-6.0.html#fingerprint-authentication">developer.android.com</a>.
+Learn more about the original Android Fingerprint APIs at <a href="https://developer.android.com/about/versions/marshmallow/android-6.0.html#fingerprint-authentication">developer.android.com</a>.
+Using the `FingerprintManager` requires you to build and show your own UI to let the user know that the fingerprint sensor is active.

+Learn more about the new FingerprintDialog APIs at <a href="https://developer.android.com/reference/android/hardware/fingerprint/FingerprintDialog.html">developer.android.com</a>.
+Using the `FingerprintDialog` automatically shows a default system UI component prompting the user to touch the fingerprint sensor.

-This library has a minSdkVersion of `15`, but will only really work on API level `23`.
+This library has a minSdkVersion of `15`, but will only really work on API level `23` and above.
 Below that it will provide no functionality due to the missing APIs.

 ## Usage